Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-We then investigate the phase transition in AA model with our method.
-We consider the dynamical process given by the evolution from fixed initial state $| \psi_0 \rangle$ under $\hat{H}_{AA}$, specially, we set the initial state $| \psi_0 \rangle$ to be a product state at $1/4$ filling, where particles are evenly localized on the $j$-th site with $j = 0 \pmod{4}$.
-Each element of the input sequential data is the LE collected at different times $t =(l-1)\delta t$, represented as $\mathbf{O}_l = \mathcal{L}(t)^{1/N_p}$.
-Here, $N_p$ is the total particle number, and we introduce an exponential factor of $1/N_p$ to mitigate the effect of Anderson's Orthogonality Catastrophe.
-The dataset comprises LE sequences for various $h$ at fixed $V$.
+We analyze the phase transition characteristics in the AA model using our method.
+The dynamical evolution is initiated from a fixed product state $| \psi_0 \rangle$ under $\hat{H}_{AA}$, specifically constructed as a $1/4$-filled configuration with particles uniformly distributed at sites $j = 0 \pmod{4}$.
+Input sequential data consists of LE values $\mathbf{O}_l = \mathcal{L}(t)^{1/N_p}$ sampled at discrete times $t =(l-1)\delta t$, where $N_p$ denotes the total particle number.
+We introduce an exponential factor of $1/N_p$ to mitigate the effect of Anderson's Orthogonality Catastrophe.
+The dataset contains LE temporal sequences across different disorder strengths $h$ at fixed interaction $V$.

-For the non-interacting case, three LE sequences near both sides of the transition point $h=2$ are illustrated in Fig.~\ref{AA_withcf}(a) and no significant differences can be found by human eyes.
-Thus, it's reasonable to expect that clustering based on Euclidean distance can not identify the transition point accurately.
-As depicted in Fig.~\ref{AA_withcf} (b), the transition matrix for $\beta=0$ has only one eigenvalue closed to one, indicating the diffusion map cannot distinguish the two phases.
+For the non-interacting case ($V=0$), Fig.~\ref{AA_withcf}(a) displays three LE temporal sequences near the critical point $h=2$, which exhibit visual in-distinguishability across the transition.
+This observation rationalizes the failure of Euclidean distance-based clustering in pinpointing the phase boundary.
+As depicted in Fig.~\ref{AA_withcf}(b), the transition matrix for $\beta=0$ has only one eigenvalue closed to one, indicating the diffusion map cannot distinguish the two phases.
 However, with $\beta=10$, we find two eigenvalues near to one.
-Plotting the elements of $\phi_2$ as function of $h$ and the silhouette coefficient for clustering as in Fig.~\ref{AA_withcf} (c), we notice a significant leap at $h=2$, which coincides perfectly with the theoretical phase transition point~\cite{Iyer2013_prb}.
+Further analysis of the $\phi_2$ components as a function of $h$, integrated with $S$ evaluation (Fig.~\ref{AA_withcf}(c)), uncovers a discontinuous jump at $h=2$.
+This transition aligns exactly with the theoretical critical value~\cite{Iyer2013_prb}.

-For the interacting case, we generate the LE data with the time-dependent density matrix renormalization group (t-DMRG) method at $V=0.75$.
-Interestingly, three different phases are recognized by the complexity enchanced diffusion map in Fig.~\ref{AA_withcf} (d).
-This result matches the three phases obtained in a previous paper~\cite{xu2019butterfly_prr}.
-Based on $\beta=10$, we obtained the phase diagram of the AA model, illustrating the thermal phase, slow dynamics phase, and many-body localized phase, as depicted in Fig.~\ref{AA_withcf} (e).
-More details with interactions are presented in the supplementary material~\cite{SM}.
+For the interacting case ($V\neq 0$), we performed t-DMRG simulations to generate the LE dynamics.
+At $V=0.75$, the TFCAD-based diffusion map analysis (Fig.~\ref{AA_withcf}(d)) successfully resolves three distinct phases, in remarkable agreement with the phase classification reported in~\cite{xu2019butterfly_prr}.
+Within the $\beta=10$ critical scaling regime, we further constructed the full phase diagram (Fig.~\ref{AA_withcf}(e)), which for the first time systematically delineates the thermal phase, slow-dynamics phase, and many-body localized phase — a tripartite classification absent in prior studies.
+More details of AA model with interactions are presented in [SM Sec.~2]~\cite{SM}.